ajakka/react-native-here-explore/docs/INSTALLATION.md

 Finaly in your terminal run `pod install`

-If the app doesn't run properly on iOS, then you have to manualy add `react-native-maps-here` to the Target Membership of `heresdk`.
+If the app doesn't run properly on iOS, then you have to manualy add `react-native-here-explore` to the Target Membership of `heresdk`.
-You do so by opening xcode and naviagting to the `heresdk.xcframework` package inside the `Pods/Developement Pods/heresdk`, then checking `react-native-maps-here` on the right menu like shown in the image bellow:
+You do so by opening xcode and naviagting to the `heresdk.xcframework` package inside the `Pods/Developement Pods/heresdk`, then checking `react-native-here-explore` on the right menu like shown in the image bellow:

 <img src="assets/xcode_heresdk_target_membership.png" alt="XCode HERE SDK Target Membership" title="XCode HERE SDK Target Membership" width="100%">